Skip to main content

 MRC is proud to have one of the most successful programs for junior rowing in the country.
 Our strong values and achievements ensure we can continue providing access to the sport of rowing for all.

-We understand the importance of our juniors’ education so we adopt a program which ensures their rowing complements their current studies, plus opening doors into the future.
-Many of our athletes go on to some of world’s best universities, including full scholarships to the USA.
+We recognize the importance of our juniors’ education, so we implement a program that ensures their rowing complements their studies while opening doors for their future.
+Many of our athletes advance to some of the world’s top universities, including receiving full scholarships to the USA.

-Training sessions are a mixture of land and water training.
-Weekends are usually water based, weather dependent, and weekdays are a mixture of ergos, circuits, running and strength and conditioning.
-Volume and intensity is dependent upon each squad, for example the J14’s train 3 times a week, and the J18’s train 6 days a week, including double sessions at weekends.
+Our training sessions include a mix of land and water activities.
+Weekends are typically focused on water training, weather permitting, while weekdays incorporate ergs, circuits, running, and strength and conditioning.
+Training volume and intensity vary by squad; for instance, the J14s train three times a week, while the J18s train six days a week, often with double sessions on weekends.

 ‘Marlow has given me opportunites in sport which I never thought I would experience.
 I have fallen in love with rowing, the coaches are amazing, and I have made some lifelong friendships.
 Marlow has truly inspired me.’ – Melissa, WJ16 Squad.